Chadius/creatingsymmetry/docs/pattern_rosette.md

 # Rosette

 **Rosette** patterns surround the center of the image, expanding outward.

-It's like a flower, where several petals surround the core and extend outward.
+Like a flower, rosettes have petals surrounding the core.
 All rosettes have rotational symmetry.

 ## Rosette anatomy

 ### Central Ring
 Rosettes have a transparent central ring.

-For these values, the formula transforms them to either undefined or infinity, and this program can't draw those, so it leaves it transparent.
-Depending on your color space, you can also change the size of the ring.
+The size of the ring depends on your formula and your color space.

 ### Petals
-Surrounding the ring, you will see some cool details as the original image is warped around the central ring.
-Flowers have petals surrounding their core, so I'll keep calling these petals.
+Surrounding the ring, you will see the original image warped around the central ring.
+I call these petals.

 Here is one example containing purple and green petals surrounding the ring.
 There are 4 pairs of petals, creating 8 petals total.